Chinese students studying Chinese with a teacher in Zhejiang

 Yet another heir to the Confucian teachings, the Warring States (475 – 221 BCE) scholar Xunzi (荀子), held a more pessimistic view of children, seeing them as undeveloped and in need of rigorous training.
 He had a dark view of human nature and believed that society required strict discipline.
 In his eyes, children were like “warped wood” that “must be laid against a straightening board, steamed, and bent into shape.”

-It was not until the Ming-dynasty scholar Li Zhi (李贽) published his essay “On the Childlike Heart” that efforts to restore the reputation of the childlike heart began to emerge.
+It was the Ming-dynasty scholar Li Zhi (李贽), with his essay “On the Childlike Heart,” who began to revive its reputation.
 Li wrote: “The childlike heart is the true heart.
 If one considers the childlike heart to be unacceptable, then one considers the true heart to be unacceptable as well.
 The childlike heart is absolutely genuine and pure, the original mind of the first thought.”

 The entire essay criticized hypocrisy in moral teachings and advocated that the childlike heart was the foundation and center of culture and education.
 Li stated that the childlike heart is easily lost, precisely because of the influence of external education.
 He wrote: “When a person first encounters the world, what he sees and hears enters the inner heart through the ears and eyes, gradually taking a dominant position, and the childlike heart begins to be lost.
 When he grows up, various moral dogmas and knowledge experiences continue to invade the inner heart and become the ruler, and the childlike heart further perishes.
 Over time, as moral norms and worldly insights increase day by day, people’s range of cognition seems to be expanding continuously, and they realize that a good name is worth pursuing, so they strive to boast about themselves and the childlike heart is extinguished in this process; they realize that a bad name is shameful, so they try hard to cover up the truth, and the childlike heart finally dies completely.”